AgileRE-2024/SEO-TOOLS/README.md

 - **Keyword Research**: Users can input a keyword or phrase to be analyzed.
 The system pulls data from multiple sources to provide details about search volume, competition level, and keyword relevance.

-- **SEO Analysis**: After selecting a keyword, users can receive content optimization recommendations.
-The tool suggests how the keyword should be used within text and provides related keywords or queries that are highly relevant and frequently searched by users.
+- **SEO Analysis**: After selecting a keyword, The tool  provides related keywords or queries that are highly relevant and frequently searched by users.

 ## Tech Stack